 Take the idea of sending a photo one step further and record a short video message to say thank you.
 A school assembly, game day or any other occasion when you can get the biggest crowd together can provide a good opportunity.

 It’s an oldie but a goodie and shows that you’ve put some thought into your thank you: thank you cupcakes, bikkies – home baked, customised or some fancy store bought ones, chocolates – make sure they’re the good ones! 😉 or even a beautiful bunch of flowers.

 7. A thank you party or dinner for your sponsors

 Even if you only have one sponsor, think about throwing a thank you party or dinner.
-If a party of dinner is something that you would normally organise to thank your volunteers anyway, invite your sponsors along too.
+If a party or dinner is something that you would normally organise to thank your volunteers anyway, invite your sponsors along too.
 It’s a great way to get to know them a bit better and encourage future sponsorships.

 8. Appreciation certificates

 Another tried and true method of saying thank you.
 Businesses often pride themselves on displaying certificates of appreciation as a badge of honour.
-For that extra something special, invite them to your school assembly and have student representatives present your them with their thank you.
+For that extra something special, invite them to your school assembly and have student representatives present them with their thank you.
 Public recognition is a great reward.